Rohit-Kakodkar/DroneDetect/README.md

 ### PostgreSQL setup

-Create an EC2 instance and run `setup/postgres.sh` to install and create PostgreSQL database.
+Create an EC2 instance and follow `setup/postgres.txt` to install and create PostgreSQL database.

 ### Flask setup